pgattic/wasm-experiment/README.md

 - [ ] Memory mapping for tilemap/sprite manipulation
 - [ ] Printing text on the screen
 - [ ] Port to GBA?
-    - [ ] Will require learning a new graphice library for GBA
+    - [ ] Will require learning a new graphics library for GBA
 - [ ] Define functions for game engine to expose
 - [ ] Good editor/terminal
     - Goal: have it share a renderer with the main engine, hopefully make it equally/similarly portable